Skip to main content

 Introduction to Cascadia PLM

-Cascadia is an open-source Product Lifecycle Management (PLM) system for hardware companies.
+Cascadia is a Product Lifecycle Management (PLM) system for hardware companies.
 It helps engineering teams manage parts, documents, and change orders with full revision history and traceability.

 Cascadia Dashboard The Cascadia dashboard showing parts, documents, and change order statistics.